-Although general use is permitted during non-instructional hours, use of cellular phones and other wireless communication devices may be prohibited on school buses when noise from such devices interferes with the safe operation of the buses.
+Although generally use is permitted during non-instructional hours, use of cellular phones and other wireless communication devices are prohibited on school buses when noise from such devices interferes with the safe operation of the buses.
 In addition, elementary and middle school students who participate in after-school programs are prohibited from using wireless communication devices for the duration of such programming.
+Elementary students are not permitted to possess cellular phones and other wireless communication devices on school property.